arclabs561/ai-visual-test/docs/INTEGRATION_PLAN_GAME_MOTIVATION.md

  * Optional module for actually playing games (not just testing them).
  * Uses validation to understand game state, then makes decisions and executes actions.
  *
- * Originally motivated by queeraoke (https://queeraoke.fyi), but works for any web game.
+ * Originally motivated by interactive games, but works for any web game.
  *
  * Design: Game playing = validation + decision-making + action execution
  * - Validation: Understand game state from screenshots (we have this)